lmorg/murex/docs/commands/signal.md

 > thread within the same process to notify it of an event.
 Common uses of
 > signals are to interrupt, suspend, terminate or kill a process.

+### Listing supported signals

+Signals will differ from one operating system to another.
+You can retrieve a JSON map with supported signals by running `signal` without any parameters.

 ## Usage

+**Send a signal:**

 1. The first parameter is the process ID (int)
 2. The second parameter is the signal name (str).
 This will be all in